 Unlike our last big cross-country road trip, I won’t do a play-by-play of the drive, and will instead focus on the highlights of our trip.
 Wanting to take it long and slow with Ashok, we planned some sightseeing on the way up and back.
 This included stops at a couple of National Parks, and a couple of points and miles hotels.
 And of course, trying to hit up as many states as possible.
 We want to give Ashok bragging rights on his first day of school in a few years, you know.
 I’m currently planning the following posts in this series:

-- A Photo Tour of Skyline Drive and Shenandoah National Park
+- A Short Tour of Skyline Drive and Shenandoah National Park

-- A Kid Friendly 4-Day Itinerary in New York City
+- A Toddler Friendly New York City Itinerary

 - Review: Westgate New York Resort